-Accidents involving staff resulting in the person being fatally injured or being taken from the site of the accident to hospital for treatment for a specified injury.
+- Accidents involving employees resulting in the person being fatally injured or being taken from the site of the accident tohospital for treatment for a specified injury.
 A list of specified injuries can be found on the HSE link at the bottom of this section.
-Please note diagnostic tests do not count as treatment.

-An accident resulting in an absence from their work of longer than 7 days, including weekends.

-Accidents involving pupils or visitors resulting in the pupil or visitor being killed or being taken from the site of the accident to hospital for treatment, but only if the accident results in a specified injury and has arisen out of direct connection with an activity.
-The criteria for 'direct connection' are if there has been a failure in the way the activity or event was organised e.g., lack of supervision, the way machinery/substances were used e.g., during a science experiment, or due to the condition of the premises being hazardous or inadequate e.g., slippery floor.
+Diagnostic tests do not count as treatment. - An employee accident or confirmed case of occupational ill health resulting in an absence from work of longer than 7 days, including weekends. - Accidents involving pupils or visitors resulting in the pupil or visitor being killed or being taken from the site of the accident to hospital for treatment, but only if the accident results in a specified injury and has arisen out of direct connection with an activity.
+The criteria for 'direct connection' are if there has been a failure in the way the activity or event was organised e.g., lack of supervision, the way machinery/substances were used e.g., during a science experiment, or due to the condition of the premises being hazardous or inadequate e.g., slippery floor. - Sports injuries resulting in specified injuries to pupils are in most cases not reportable under RIDDOR and should only be reported if they occur as a result of the condition of the premises or equipment being hazardous or inadequate, or if there was inadequate supervision or failings in the management of the activity.

-- Sports injuries resulting in specified injuries to pupils are in most cases not reportable under RIDDOR, and should only be reported if they occur as a result of the condition of the premises or equipment being hazardous or inadequate e.g., slippery floor, or if there was inadequate supervision, or failings in the management of the activity. - Occupational diseases must also be reported when written confirmation is received by a medical professional that the disease or condition is linked to occupational exposure. - The HSE must be notified of fatal and major injuries and dangerous occurrences without delay.
+- Occupational diseases must also be reported when written confirmation is received by a medical professional that the disease or condition is linked to occupational exposure. - The HSE must be notified of fatal and major injuries and dangerous occurrences without delay.
 This must be followed up within 10 days with a written report. - Other reportable accidents do not need immediate notification, but they must be reported to HSE within 15 days.